Mie Goreng (Mee Goreng Indonesian Noodles)

 Reheat: to reheat, you can either toss them in a wok until warm or microwave-covered until warm.

-This recipe for mie goreng is not spicy.
-However, you can always make it spicy by adding more sambal oelek, chili peppers, or chili flakes to it.
+This recipe is not spicy.
+However, you can always make it spicier by adding more sambal oelek, chili peppers, or chili flakes.

 You can use thick yellow noodles such as chow mein, but you can also use ramen noodles, rice noodles, or even spaghetti noodles.

-Can I make mie goreng vegetarian or vegan?
+Can I make these noodles vegetarian or vegan?

 Yes!
-You can make mie goreng vegetarian or vegan by swapping the meat and seafood and using tofu or tempeh instead.
-Also, be sure to use vegetarian or vegan-friendly sauces as well.
+You can make this mee goreng vegetarian or vegan by swapping out the meat and seafood for tofu or tempeh.
+Also, be sure to use vegetarian or vegan-friendly sauces.

 Recipe